madajaju/EmbracingDigitalTransformation/docs/episodes/edt-32/episode.md

 ---
 layout: posts
-title: No Code (RPA) Approach to Back Office Efficiency
+title: "No Code (RPA) Approach to Back Office Efficiency"
 number: 32
 permalink: EDT32
 has_children: false
 parent: Episodes
 nav_order: 32
 tags:
     - RPA
     - Automation
     - Catalytic

-date:
+date: 2020-12-09
 guests:
     - Darren W Pulsipher
     - Sean Chou
     - Neil Bahandur

 img: thumbnail.png
-summary: Today’s episode is part 2 of a conversation with Sean Chou, Catalytic CEO, and Neil Bahadur, Catalytic Head of Partnerships.
-They talk with Darren about their no-code approach to back office efficiency with a platform that utilizes RPA and AI technology.
+summary: "Today’s episode is part 2 of a conversation with Sean Chou, Catalytic CEO, and Neil Bahadur, Catalytic Head of Partnerships.
+They talk with Darren about their no-code approach to back office efficiency with a platform that utilizes RPA and AI technology."
 ---

 {% include soundcloud.html id="edt32" title="#32 No Code (RPA) Approach to Back Office Efficiency" %}